Error establishing a database connection

 Overview

-Every website that connects to a database has a config file.
-This config file stores the following database credentials which allows you to connect.
+Every website connecting to a database has a configuration file that stores essential credentials for connecting:

 • Database username